yihaozhadan/http-proxy/README.md

   - If not provided, uses `1.0 - SUCCESS_PROBABILITY` from environment config
   - 0.0 means no failures
   - 1.0 means all requests fail
+- `X-Failure-Status-Code`: Optional.
+Specify the HTTP status code to return on failure (default: 500)

 **Example with default configuration:**
 ```bash